Dev00kushal/Mini_Projects/README.md

-While  I was learning JavaScript I created these random projects..
+While  I was learning JavaScript I created these random projects.